• Skip to primary navigation

 How are spinach pancakes traditionally eaten?

-The difference is that in this batter, there is no leavening agent, meaning baking powder or soda.
+The difference is that this batter has no leavening agent, meaning baking powder or soda.
 These pancakes are flat and not fluffy as American pancakes are.
 The batter is also more fluid.
 It has less flour than American pancakes.

 You can make these pancakes more American-style fluffy by adding 2 teaspoon of baking powder in the batter and a bit more flour.
 Don't leave the batter to rest since it is good to be fried more quickly if it has baking powder.